Also known as: Minimal change nephrotic syndrome, Nil disease, Lipoid nephrosis or Idiopathic nephrotic syndrome of childhood

 Each kidney is made of more than a million units called nephrons, which filter blood and produce urine.

-In minimal change disease, there is damage to the glomeruli -- the tiny blood vessels inside the nephron.
-The disease gets its name because this damage isn't visible under a regular microscope.
+In minimal change disease, there is damage to the glomeruli -- the tiny blood vessels inside the nephron where blood is filtered to make urine and waste is removed.
+The disease gets its name because this damage is not visible under a regular microscope.
 It can only be seen under an electron microscope.

 Minimal change disease is the most common cause of nephrotic syndrome in children.
-It is also seen in adults.
+It causes about 80% of cases in young children.
+It is also seen in adults, but makes up only 10 to 15% of nephrotic syndrome cases.

-The cause is unknown, but the disease may occur after:
+The cause is unknown, but the disease may occur after or be related to:

 There may be symptoms of nephrotic syndrome: